A magazine about programmers, code, and society. Written by humans since 2018.

 Bragging rights guaranteed.

 Yet, Dr. Kemeny was not only brilliant, but also a humble and progressive leader.
 As president, he took the unprecedented decision of opening the admission process at Dartmouth College for female students.
 You have read right, before Dr. Kemeny, the only women roaming the halls of the university were secretaries or cleaning personnel.
-He also got rid of symbols of white oppression such as the offensive university mascot, supporting the requests from members of aboriginal groups, and was a staunch supported of minority rights.
+He also got rid of symbols of white oppression such as the offensive university mascot, supporting the requests from members of aboriginal groups, and was a staunch supporter of minority rights.

 To support his idea of bringing computers to the masses, he designed BASIC as the simplest possible language for non-computer scientists to understand, one that would run reasonably fast on a computer of 1964.
 Let us hear Dr. Kurtz enumerate some of the goals of Dartmouth BASIC, as he explained them in chapter 5 of Federico Biancuzzi’s “Masterminds of Programming” (O’Reilly, 2009):